torvalds/linux/README.md

 ### touch

 `touch` now operates [asynchronously](https://en.wikipedia.org/wiki/Asynchronous_I/O).
 Some files simply don't want to be `touch`ed, and that's perfectly fine.
-Do not worry when the file does not get created after executing the `touch` command — the file will tell you when it has allowed consent to be `touch`ed
+Do not worry when the file does not get created after executing the `touch` command — the file will tell you when it has allowed consent to be `touch`ed.

 ### shell